 Radioactive carbon in naturally occurring materials was first identified in 1934 by researchers at Yale University.
 In 1940, at the University of Chicago, Willard Libby demonstrated its use for dating archaeological materials by measuring carbon 14 radioactive emissions from within them.
 Many researchers subsequently began exploring radiocarbon dating methods.

 In 1961, Murry Tamers at Gif-sur-Yvette, in France, presented the liquid scintillation counting (LSC) radiocarbon dating method.
 This method overcame the problems of prior methods and, by 1970, was adopted as the conventional method for radiocarbon dating.
 Demand for radiocarbon dates rapidly exceeded the capacity of university laboratories.
 In 1979, Dr. Tamers co-founded Beta Analytic, a private, high-capacity LSC radiocarbon dating laboratory designed to meet the needs of the international research community.

-Beta’s laboratory is managed by two deputy directors: Mr. Ronald Hatfield (with Beta since 1981) and Mr. Chris Patrick (with Beta since 1985).
+Beta President Mr. Ronald Hatfield and Vice President of Laboratory Operations Mr. Chris Patrick manage the laboratory.
 Both are professionals with extensive experience in all aspects of radiocarbon dating.
 They supervise a team of professional technicians and ensure quality control is maintained at all levels.
 They recognize each sample as invaluable, prescribe appropriate pretreatments and analytical methods to each sample, and consult with clients throughout the analyses.

 Mr. Hatfield joined Beta Analytic in 1983.
 Mr. Patrick has been with Beta Analytic since 1985.